-- A. References and Additional Sources of Information - B. Map of and Excerpts from "Ecological Communities of New York State" - C. List of Soils and Hydric Soils - D. Breeding Birds Observed in Town of Canandaigua - E. List of Native Plants - F. References to "Natural Resource Inventory" in the Town Code
+- A. References and Additional Sources of Information - B. Map of and Excerpts from "Ecological Communities of New York State" - C. List of Soils and Hydric Soils - D. Breeding Birds Observed in the Town of Canandaigua - E. List of Native Plants - F. Town Code References to "Natural Resource Inventory" and "Natural Resources"